ADVERTISEMENT

 Culinary Hot Spot

-The most authentic dining experiences are downtown, and Esther’s Kitchen, an “Italian soul food” restaurant in the Arts District, leads the way using many ingredients from the valley.
-Chef James Trees—a Vegas native—serves up a melt-in-your-mouth porchetta, tender meatballs, and sourdough-crust pizzas with ample helpings of fresh toppings, such as asparagus, cauliflower, and truffle cheese.
+The most authentic dining experiences are downtown, and Esther’s Kitchen, an “Italian soul food” restaurant in the Arts District.
+Chef James Trees—a Vegas native—serves up homemade pasta, melt-in-your-mouth porchetta, fresh and tender fish, and sourdough-crust pizzas with ample helpings of fresh toppings, such as cauliflower and truffle panna cotta.

 Las Vegas Mob Museum underground old fashioned inside a false book, picture